UPDATE: 13-year-old who died Sunday attended Oakland Middle School

-A 13-year-old male died Sunday morning as a result of a fatal gunshot wound after shots fired were reported Saturday on Rice Road, according to a news release from the Columbia Police Department.
+A 13-year-old boy died Sunday morning of a fatal gunshot wound after shots fired were reported Saturday on Rice Road, according to a news release from the Columbia Police Department.

+Cameron J. White, 19, of Columbia has been arrested on charges of first-degree involuntary manslaughter.
+The news release identifies him as a possible suspect in the police report.

-Police responded to a report of shots fired in the 4400 block of Rice Road just before midnight Saturday, according to the news release.
+Police responded to the report of shots fired just before midnight Saturday in the 4400 block of Rice Road, according to the police.

-Officers arrived at the scene and found the 13-year-old had suffered a serious gunshot wound.
-He was transported to a local trauma center where he was pronounced dead around 4 a.m.
+Officers at the scene found the 13-year-old had suffered a serious gunshot wound.
+He was taken to a local trauma center where he was pronounced dead around 4 a.m.
 Sunday.

-Cameron J. White, 19, of Columbia was arrested on charges of first-degree involuntary manslaughter.
-The news release identifies him as a possible suspect in the report of shots fired.

 "Our thoughts are with the family and friends of this young man who has been taken from them and our community much too early," Columbia Police Chief Geoff Jones said in the release.